-- ➤ How requests can be made can be written or oral, there are "no magic words necessary' to invoke the public records law - Requestors may be anonymous - ➤ The requestor has no obligation to provide a reason or motive for the request, nor shall a records custodian consider such factors when responding to a request (very narrow exceptions when there is a safety threat, purpose of the request can be considered when utilizing the balancing test) - > Requests are to be liberally interpreted to provide the most information possible - > No limit to the number of requests, with a few exceptions (prisoners, committed persons) - An incarcerated or committed person is not considered a "requestor" under the public records law unless they are requesting records that contain references to themselves or their minor children
+- ➤ How requests can be made can be made via email, in-person, or through the online Public Records Request Center (GovQA).
+There are "no magic words necessary' to invoke the public records laws if a person requests governmental records, it is a public records request. - > Requestors may be anonymous. - ➤ The requestor has no obligation to provide a reason or motive for the request, nor shall a records custodian consider such factors when responding to a request (very narrow exceptions when there is a safety threat, purpose of the request can be considered when utilizing the balancing test). - > Requests are to be liberally interpreted to provide the most information possible. - > No limit to the number of requests, with a few exceptions (prisoners, committed persons): - An incarcerated or committed person is not considered a "requestor" under the public records law unless they are requesting records that contain references to themselves or their minor children.